-by Karla Keaney, M.D., Esse Health: Mason Road Pediatrics
+Written by Karla Keaney, M.D., pediatrics specialist at Esse Health

 It’s that season yet again!
 Getting the school supplies ready, the clothes laid out, and juggling multiple schedules are just the beginning of the back-to-school rush.
 There are a huge range of emotions that many experience – from enthusiasm to anxiety and for some, even indifference.

 As a child, I remember the sheer excitement in the days leading up to the start of the school year, trying frantically to have everything ready.
 Looking back now, while I had my backpack ready and clothes laid out for the first day of school, the one thing I didn’t consider was if I myself was ready to learn.
 Was I rested?
 Was I giving myself the best chance to be alert and engaged in the classroom?